Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Proof of Theorem

-By the branching property at time $t_K$, each of the type-$x_0$ individuals at generation $n$ (name them $u$) is the ancestor to an independent multi-type branching process with same offspring distribution to which we associate an additive martingale $W_n^{(u)}$ converging pointwise to a copy $W^{(u)}$ of $W$ (independent of the other $W^{(v)},\ v\neq u$).
+The conditional Borel--Cantelli lemma then yields that on $\{\limsup_{n}Z_{x_0}(n)>0\}$, $\limsup_n Z_x(n)>K$ holds almost surely.
+As a result the stopping time $t_K=\inf\{n>0,\ Z_{x_0}(n)\geq K\}$ is almost surely finite.
+By the branching property at generation $t_K$, each of the type-$x_0$ individuals at generation $n$ (name them $u$) is the ancestor to an independent multi-type branching process with same offspring distribution to which we associate an additive martingale $W_n^{(u)}$ converging pointwise to a copy $W^{(u)}$ of $W$ (independent of the other $W^{(v)},\ v\neq u$).
 The initial martingale being smaller than the sum of the $W_n^{(u)}$, we have $W=0$ only if for all $u$, $W^{(u)}=0$.
-Since at time $t_K$ there are at least $K$ type-$x_0$ individuals, we then have
+Since at generation $t_K$ there are at least $K$ type-$x_0$ individuals, we then have